flueke/mvme/doc/sphinx/source/installation.rst

     # WIENER VM_USB
     SUBSYSTEM=="usb", ATTRS{idVendor}=="16dc", ATTRS{idProduct}=="000b", MODE="0666"

-This will make the VM-USB useable by *any* user of the system.
+This will make the VM-USB usable by *any* user of the system.
 A more secure version would be: ::

     # WIENER VM_USB